Reuben770/zubale_challenge/README.md

     git clone -b orign  https://github.com/Reuben770/zubale_challenge.git .
 ```

-2- Install all the requeriments.txt to execute some challenge
+2- Install all the requeriments.txt to execute some challenge, python 3.11.10 or higer is requeried

 ```bash
     pip install freecurrencyapi